 If you want to make it an overnight or weekend visit, the park also offers 1- to 2-bedroom cabins, walk-in campsites, a 50-person pioneer campsite, and RV-accessible campsites.

-North Georgia’s Chattooga River is most famous as the place where much of the classic action flick Deliverance was filmed.
+The Chattooga River (whose headwaters begin in Cashiers NC) is most famous as the place where much of the classic action flick Deliverance was filmed.
 Today it is an extremely popular place for whitewater rafting.

 Designated by Congress as one of America’s “Wild and Scenic” rivers back in 1974, the Chattooga offers challenges for rafters of all skill levels in the picturesque setting of the Blue Ridge Mountains.